 New York City is made up of five boroughs: the Bronx, Brooklyn, Manhattan, Queens and Staten Island.
 Each one has enough attractions—and enough personality—to be a city all its own.
 Learn more about them with this guide.

-The oldest park in New York City serves as the starting point for the City's ticker-tape parades.
+The oldest park in New York City serves as the starting point for those famous ticker-tape parades.
 The wedge-shaped plot of land originally was home to a cattle market, but it became a park in 1733.
 An attractive fountain and benches help to make this a favorite lunchtime spot for Financial District employees, who can see the famous Charging Bull sculpture (also known as the “Wall Street bull”), a symbol of financial optimism, just a short walk away.